-Two indoor recreation centers are proposed at Anthony and Eisenhower Middle Schools.
+Two indoor recreation centers are to be constructed.
+One each at Anthony and Eisenhower Middle Schools.
 Amenities include:

 - 30,000 to 40,000 square feet each